sinavarasina/TUBES1-STIGMA-GREEDY/README.md

 #### Reason To Use

-- the most simplest greedy aproaches.
+- the most simplest greedy aproaches
 - because we work the talk, just few hours before its deadline
 - im afraid that i hit some heuristic aproaches instead of greedy, because border between those two just close